Radio Frequency Fingerprinting via Deep Learning: Challenges and Opportunities: Deployment Challenges

 \textbf{Spoofing.} The openness of wireless communications allows malicious entities to eavesdrop on radio signals and inject new signals to gain unauthorized access.
 In the \ac{RFF} context, an attacker can capture the unique \ac{RF} fingerprint of a target device, emulate or distort the signal to create a deceptive one, and then transmit it to try to impersonate the legitimate device.
 More research is needed to validate the possibility of this adversarial scenario and test the resilience of \ac{DL}-based \ac{RFF} systems against this attack.

-\textbf{Adversarial Attacks.} \ac{DL} models are well-known for their vulnerability to adversarial attacks~\cite{goodfellow2014explaining}.
+\textbf{Adversarial Attacks.} \ac{DL} models are vulnerable to adversarial attacks~\cite{goodfellow2014explaining}.
 For example, in image classification tasks, malicious entities can trick the model by manipulating the input imperceptibly to the human eye, but can fool the model into making wrong predictions.
-In the context of \ac{RFF}, adversarial attacks can significantly impact the performance and reliability of DL-based RFF systems.
+In the context of \ac{RFF}, adversarial attacks can significantly impact the performance and reliability of \ac{DL}-based \ac{RFF} systems.
 By exploiting the sensitivity of the model to input perturbations, an attacker can carefully craft deceptive adversarial samples to compromise the integrity of the system.
 At the time of this writing, only a limited number of studies have investigated the robustness of \ac{DL}-based \ac{RFF} systems to such attacks, and only under ideal conditions, without considering the requirements necessary for executing successful attacks.